 Get creative.
 The more specific your specialty, the clearer you are on who you want to work with.

 This clarity will improve your marketing and targeting.
 And the stronger your marketing and targeting, the more likely your ideal clients are to purchase your programs.

 Want My Help Building Your Coaching Business?

-If you’d like support as you build your coaching business, then come check out the Work-At-Home Resource Library.
-You will get instant access to over 20 proven resources plus an invite to join the FREE Make Money From Home community.
+If you’d like more support as you build your coaching business, then come check out the Life Coach Resource Library.
+You’ll get instant access to my best resources for coaches plus an invite to join my FREE community.
 Click the banner below to find out more.